shuiruge/nix-envs/agda/README.md

 # Agda in Nix

+Here we setup the `agda` environment and the Emacs mode.

 ## Setup

 1. Create a directory called `src`. **This is the directory where all your source `*.agda` files locates.**